SolType: Refinement Types for Arithmetic Overflow in Solidity: Type system

 \subsubsection{Generalized Typing Rules for Map Reads and Writes}

 Equipped with the template synthesis rules, we are now ready to present the generalized and precise versions of \textsc{TH-MapInd} and \textsc{TH-MapUpd} rules for arbitrarily complex mappings.

-The new {\sc TE-MapInd} rule shown in Figure~\ref{fig:new_map_typing_rules} generates precise constraints on $e_1[e_2]$ where $e_1$ is has type $\mathsf{Map}(T)$.
+The new {\sc TE-MapInd} rule shown in Fig.~\ref{fig:new_map_typing_rules} generates precise constraints on $e_1[e_2]$ where $e_1$ is has type $\mathsf{Map}(T)$.
 As illustrated earlier through the example, this rule generates constraints of the form $\hole_2(\nu) \leq \hole_1(e_1)$, where $\hole_1, \hole_2$ are templates that can be applied to terms of type $\mathsf{Map}(T)$ and $T$ respectively.
 Since a given struct can have multiple integer fields, this rule generates a conjunction of such constraints, one for each integer field.
 Note that, for each constraint of the form $H_{i2}(\nu) \leq H_{i1}(e_1)$ in this rule, we enforce that the corresponding access paths $w_i$ match, as, otherwise, the generated constraints would not make sense.

-Next, we consider the new {\sc TE-MapUpd} rule in Figure~\ref{fig:new_map_typing_rules} for updating maps.
+Next, we consider the new {\sc TE-MapUpd} rule in Fig.~\ref{fig:new_map_typing_rules} for updating maps.
 Specifically, given an expression $e_1[e_1 \triangleleft e_3]$ where $e_1$ is of type $\mathsf{Map}(T)$, this rule generates a conjunction of constraints of the form:

 one for each integer field accessible from $T$.
 As in the previous case, we use the notion of access paths to ensure that the hole templates $H_{i1}$ and $H_{i2}$ correspond to the same field sequence.